jennysloane/SciX/README.md

+# SciX

-# SciX 2019-2020
+# 2019-2020
 I had the pleasure to mentor 5 incredible high school students in a summer school program called SciX at the University of New South Wales in Jan 2020.
+This was the first year SciX was run at the university and I'm so glad I had the opportunity to be involved

 ## Pre Summer School
 Before the summer school began, I coded an experiment in javascript using jspsych.
 The experiment includes CRT items, the flanker task, and a random dot motion paradigm.